Cires Regina - Prunus avium 'Regina' - coroana formata, H100 cm

 Add To Wishlist

-Prunus avium 'Regina' is a sweet cherry variety developed in Germany, at the Geisenheim Fruit Research Institute, introduced in the 1980s.
-It is a hybrid resulting from the crossing of the varieties 'Schneiders Spate Knorpelkirsche' and 'Rube', being appreciated for its late, superior quality fruit and excellent resistance to cracking.
+Prunus avium 'Regina' is a sweet cherry variety developed in Germany at the Fruit Growing Research Institute in Geisenheim, introduced in the 1980s.
+It is a hybrid resulting from crossing the varieties 'Schneiders Spate Knorpelkirsche' and 'Rube', valued for its late, high-quality fruit and excellent resistance to cracking.

 Physical characteristics

-• Shape and size: Medium to large vigorous tree, with a broad, slightly pyramidal crown, which can reach 5-7 meters in height at maturity.
+• Shape and size: A tree of medium to large vigor, with a wide, slightly pyramidal crown, which can reach 5-7 meters in height at maturity.

 • Leaves: Oval, dark green, glossy leaves with serrated edges, typical of the Prunus avium species.

-• Flora: Blooms in late spring (late April-early May), with white, simple flowers, grouped in clusters, which attract pollinators such as bees.
+• Flowers: Blooms in late spring (end of April-beginning of May), with simple white flowers grouped in clusters, attracting pollinators such as bees.

-• Fruit: The cherries are large (9-11 g), slightly elongated, with a bright dark red skin.
-The pulp is firm, juicy, deep red in color, with a crispy texture.
+• Fruit: The cherries are large (9-11 g), slightly elongated, with a shiny dark red skin.
+The flesh is firm, juicy, deep red in color, with a crisp texture.

 Growing conditions

 • Soil: Prefers fertile, well-drained soils with a pH between 6.0 and 7.0.
-Tolerates a variety of soils, but does not tolerate excess moisture or compacted soils.
+Tolerates various soils but does not withstand excess moisture or compacted soils.

 • Light: Requires full sun for optimal fruiting.

-• Watering and fertilization: It needs moderate watering, especially during dry periods, and annual fertilization with a balanced fertilizer (NPK), rich in potassium.
+• Watering and fertilizing: Needs moderate watering, especially during dry periods, and annual fertilization with a balanced fertilizer (NPK), rich in potassium.

 Resistance and sensitivities

-• Resistance: It is extremely resistant to fruit cracking caused by rain, making it ideal for regions with humid summers.
-It tolerates low temperatures well and has decent resistance to moniliosis.
+• Resistance: Highly resistant to fruit cracking caused by rain, making it ideal for regions with humid summers.
+Tolerates low temperatures well and has decent resistance to brown rot.

-• Susceptibility: Can be affected by fire blight or pests such as cherry maggots and aphids, although it is considered robust in general.
+• Sensitivities: May be affected by fire blight or pests such as cherry fruit flies and aphids, although generally considered robust.

-• Taste: 'Regina' cherries are sweet, with a rich and balanced, slightly tart flavor, making them excellent for fresh consumption.
+• Taste: 'Regina' cherries are sweet, with a rich and balanced flavor, slightly tart, making them excellent for fresh consumption.
 The fruit is considered premium quality.

-• Commercial value: Yes, 'Regina' has a high commercial value due to its late ripening (late June-early July), resistance to cracking, excellent taste and attractive appearance.
+• Commercial value: Yes, 'Regina' has high commercial value due to its late ripening (end of June-beginning of July), resistance to cracking, excellent taste, and attractive appearance.
 It is popular in European and international markets.

 Use and care

 • Care: Requires annual pruning (late winter) to maintain shape and stimulate production.
-It is not self-pollinating, so requires another compatible variety nearby (e.g. 'Kordia', 'Hedelfingen' or 'Sam') for pollination.
+It is not self-pollinating, so it needs another compatible variety nearby (e.g., 'Kordia', 'Hedelfingen', or 'Sam') for pollination.

-• Propagation: It is done by grafting onto rootstocks such as wild Prunus avium or Gisela (for more compact variants).
+• Propagation: Done by grafting onto rootstocks such as wild Prunus avium or Gisela (for more compact variants).

 Production and lifespan